SourceDoctor/examsresult/Readme.md

 * handle an Exam for complete School Class or a single student

-* CSV/PDF Export of School Class List
+* CSV/PDF Export of School Class Student List
-* CSV/PDF Export of Exams List
+* CSV/PDF Export of Exams List of School Class
-* CSV/PDF Export of Exams Results
+* CSV/PDF Export of Exam Results
 * CSV/PDF Export of Student Results (in Timeperiod and complete Schoolyear)
 * CSV/PDF Export of Schoolclass Results (in Timeperiod and complete Schoolyear)

-* calculates each Timeperiod seperate and show result,
+* calculates each Timeperiod seperate and show result
-* for schoolyear final result, system calculates timeperiod results with their weights together

-## Todos
+* select method how schoolyear final result will be calculated

-* "what if Simulation" (what happens if Student has in next Test(s) this result(s)?)
+* "Simulation" (what happens if Student has in next Test(s) this result(s)?)